EfthymiaKakoulidou/project-management-tool/README.md

 - As a new site user, I would like to create a project which I will be able to edit or delete, so that I can access it later.
 - As a new site user, I would like to create tasks for my projects which I can edit or delete, so that I can organize my work into smaller segments.
 - As a new site user, I would like to be able to check my tasks in order, so that I can know which one to prioritize.
-- As a new site user, I would like to be able to signout, so that I can feel safe that the information I provided will not be seen by others on this particular computer.
 - As a new site user, I would like to be able to check others' profiles, so that I can choose the right people for the tasks I have created.
+- As a new site user, I would like to be able to signout, so that my information and work are safe.

 ### Returning Site Users